Josh Klinghoffer: Current and upcoming projects and session work

-Personal life
+Legal issues

 2024 motor vehicle collision

-On March 18, 2024, Klinghoffer was involved in a vehicular collision in Alhambra, California, when behind the wheel of a black GMC Yukon.
-Klinghoffer made a left turn and collided into 47-year old Israel Sanchez, who was using a pedestrian crossing at the time.
+On March 18, 2024, Klinghoffer was involved in a vehicular collision that killed a pedestrian in Alhambra, California, when behind the wheel of a black GMC Yukon.
+Klinghoffer made a left turn and struck 47-year old Israel Sanchez, who was using the pedestrian crosswalk at the time.
 According to TMZ, Sanchez "was dragged across the asphalt as a result of the collision and sustained blunt force trauma to his head, injuries that ultimately killed him only hours later".
-Klinghoffer was sued for negligence and wrongful death, with Sanchez' family alleging that he was using a phone at the time of the collision, and that Klinghoffer had failed to utilise his brakes.
+Klinghoffer was sued for negligence and wrongful death, with Sanchez' family alleging that he was using a phone at the time of the collision, and that Klinghoffer had failed to deploy his brakes.
 According to police, Klinghoffer was on his cell phone when the incident happened and his GMC Yukon had no license plates.
 Video shows Klinghoffer pulling over after hitting Sanchez, walking over to the body and then turning around and quickly walking back to the car.
 Klinghoffer's attorney told Rolling Stone "Josh immediately pulled over, stopped the vehicle, called 911, and waited until police and the ambulance arrived.
 He is fully cooperating with the traffic investigation."
 Nick Rowley, the attorney for the family said in a statement on behalf of the family that "Mr. Klinghoffer should be arrested and prosecuted for homicide.
 We have a video of him on his cell phone at the time he hit and killed Israel Sanchez, a loving father, in a crosswalk."

 On August 29, 2024, Klinghoffer was charged with vehicular manslaughter without gross negligence, a misdemeanor that carries a maximum penalty of one year in jail and a $1,000 fine.
 Klinghoffer was not accused of any violent intent, but rather a failure to yield.
 On September 26, 2024, Klinghoffer, on behalf of his lawyer, was arraigned and pleaded not guilty to the charges.

 On May 29, 2025, it was reported that Klinghoffer reached a plea deal to avoid any jail time.
-Klinghoffer appeared in a Alhambra, California courtroom and pleaded no contest to misdemeanor vehicular manslaughter without gross negligence.
+Klinghoffer appeared in an Alhambra courtroom and pleaded no contest to misdemeanor vehicular manslaughter without gross negligence.
 He was sentenced to one year of informal probation and 60 days of community labor, and was further ordered to complete a driver safety class and pay restitution.
-The family of the victim has filed a civil suit against Klinghoffer, alleging that he was using a cell phone at the time of the incident, with the next hearing in that case scheduled for July 1, 2025.
+The family of the victim filed a civil suit against Klinghoffer, alleging that he was using a cell phone at the time of the incident; the hearing was scheduled for July 2025, although it has not been publicly reported on as of May 2026.